“The Impact of Partnership”

 One Hope United is proud to bring you Hope Talks, monthly conversations with leaders in the child and family welfare sector.
 By having these conversations, we hope to inspire actionable change and work together to improve outcomes for the children and families we serve.

-In this month’s episode, Dr. Charles A. Montorio-Archer is joined by Mark Brewer, President & CEO of Illinois Action for Children, to discuss Advocating for Affordable Child Care and Education.
+In this month’s episode, Dr. Charles A. Montorio-Archer is joined by April Janney, President & CEO of Illinois Action for Children, to discuss Advocating for Affordable Child Care and Education.

 Lauren is driven to create a more equitable future for all Illinoisans.
 Her vision and experience with building global coalitions, cultivating relationships with diverse stakeholders and creating new opportunities for growth and sustainability are at the core of the Illinois Partners mission.

 Lauren previously served as the Director of Programs at Mama Hope, a nonprofit dedicated to partnering with grassroots organizations around the world and investing in programs that support education, climate justice, health, gender equality and financial security.
 Lauren holds a Master of Arts in Sustainable Development from SIT Graduate Institute and a master’s degree in International Policy and Practice from George Washington University.
 Lauren represents Illinois Partners as a member of the State Health Improvement Plan Committee, the Responsible Budget Coalition, Vote Yes for Fair Tax Ballot Committee, Westside ConnectED, and the Illinois Count Me in 2020 Steering Committee.